How to Make Your First $1,000 Through Freelancing

 Now You’re Ready to Make Money Creating Websites

-Now you know to start a website business; the rest depends on you.
+Now you know how to make money making websites; the rest depends on you.
 Apply what you’ve read, see what works and what doesn’t, and adjust as you go.
-You’ll be able to make money designing websites in no time!
+You’ll be able to make money building websites in no time!

 Designing